2/18/2025

 Operator

-At this time, simply press the star key followed by the number one on your telephone keypad.
+At that time, simply press the star key followed by the number one on your telephone keypad.
 Thank you.
 And I will now turn the call over to Richard Gu, Vice President of Investor Relations for Cadence.
 Please go ahead.

 speaker